Most Repeated GK/GS

 • Twinkling of stars is mainly due to which phenomena? :- Refraction of light by atmosphere

-• What is the name of the device used to convert alternating current (AC) into direct current (DC) :- Rectifier
+• What is the name of the device used to convert Alternating current (AC) into Direct current (DC) :- Rectifier

 • Elements having same atomic numbers / Protons but different mass number / Neutrons but showing similar chemical properties are called :- Isotopes